expo/expo-github-action/README.md

 ## What's inside?

 With this Expo action, you have full access to [Expo CLI][link-expo-cli] and [EAS CLI][link-eas-cli].
-It lets you automate the `expo publish` or `eas build` commands, leaving you with more time to work on your project.
+It lets you automate the `eas update` or `eas build` commands, leaving you with more time to work on your project.
 Some additional features are included to make the usage of this action as simple as possible, like caching and authentication.

 ## Configuration options